VedangAsgaonkar/Machine-Learning-Notes/Optimizers.md

 ](https://towardsdatascience.com/learning-parameters-part-2-a190bef2d12)

 ### Stochastic Gradient Descent
 Stochastic Gradient Descent is different from Gradient Descent in the fact that Gradient Descent takes the whole data and finds the loss, while SGD just takes a random sample subset of the data.
+[Learning Parameters, Part 3: Stochastic & Mini-Batch Gradient Descent](https://towardsdatascience.com/learning-parameters-part-3-ee8558f65dd7)

 ### Choosing the learning rate
 We can judge how good our learning rate is by seeing the graph of losses converging.
 We generally try powers of 10 like 0.1, 0.01, 0.001